dfeagans/dEmail/README.md

 - [x] Convert the html template to a Jade template for later use in generating the static email html.
 I used [html2jade](http://html2jade.com/) to turn his template into a starter jade file.
 - [] **Current Task** Style the template up and test it using Litmus.
 Mostly worried about Outlook.
 - [ ] Use node.js to grab data from Nascar's json feed.
 Search for all the available practice results and present in a jqGrid sorted by most recent.
 Let the user select which event they want to prepare the email for.
--[X] Combine the leaderboard.json feed with the jade template and save the resulting html to file.
+- [X] Combine the leaderboard.json feed with the jade template and save the resulting html to file.
--[] Use [nodemailer](www.nodemailer.com) to mail the email to a single person for final review before forwarding it out.
+- [] Use [nodemailer](www.nodemailer.com) to mail the email to a single person for final review before forwarding it out.
--[] Run npm init, or handbuild the package.json for deployment.
+- [] Run npm init, or handbuild the package.json for deployment.
--[] Optional- Make it so that you could prepare this for a library of drivers (you'd have to have sponsor logos for everything).
+- [] Optional- Make it so that you could prepare this for a library of drivers (you'd have to have sponsor logos for everything).
 Then this could be prepared for every series

  **REMINDER:** Make it so that the webpage is 100% on mobile screens.
 Make sure all background colors are specified in 6 digit hex.
 That works the best.